Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Free probability calculations of C-NFC

-We will compute the expected values of the centered NFA under these assumptions.
+We will compute the expected values of the centered NFC under these assumptions.
 In the remainder of the section we will drop the $\Exp{}{\cdot}$ in the trace for ease of notation.